How to Look Thinner on Zoom

 Often, our virtual image is the sole representation of our existence in our workspace.
 No matter what your job description is, your video conference camera works the same.
 This makes our appearance on camera a matter of importance.

-The following are the tricks and treatment that you can take note of to learn how to look thinner on zoom or in any virtual conferencing platform for that matter:
+The following are the tricks and treatments that you can take note of to learn how to look thinner on zoom or in any virtual conferencing platform for that matter:

 Tricks to Look Thinner on Zoom